Otto F. Sankey: Education

-Sankey received a B.S. in physics from the University of Missouri, St. Louis, and a PhD. in physics from Washington University under the supervision of Peter A. Fedders.
-After a postdoctoral appointment at the University of Illinois, he spent the rest of his career at ASU.
+Sankey received a B.S. in physics from the University of Missouri–St. Louis, and a PhD. in physics from Washington University in St. Louis under the supervision of Peter A. Fedders.
+After a postdoctoral appointment at the University of Illinois Urbana-Champaign, he spent the rest of his career at Arizona State University.

 Career

 Sankey made important contributions to condensed matter theory, the most notable of which is the computer code FIREBALL, which enabled accurate and efficient simulation of complex materials.
 FIREBALL used local pseudoatomic orbitals as the basis set to solve the Kohn-Sham equations, which offered significant efficiencies in both computer memory and CPU use.
-The method has been generalized and extended into a number of DFT tight-binding approaches and was a forerunner to the SIESTA program, particularly in its use of Sankey's compactly localized "fireball" orbitals.
+The method has been generalized and extended into a number of DFT tight binding approaches and was a forerunner to the SIESTA program, particularly in its use of Sankey's compactly localized "fireball" orbitals.

 After his retirement, Sankey developed an interest in oncology and particularly the treatment of prostate cancer.
 He published the book Trouble with the Man Gland to explain the science of the disease and its treatment.

 Among many other original ideas, Sankey proposed a means of killing viruses through laser irradiation, essentially by exploding the capsid from a resonant coupling to the laser.

 His career was recognized by a Festschrift collection published in the journal Physica Status Solidi B. These papers included a Dedication in his honor and 13 scholarly papers contributed by peers celebrating his scientific achievements.